Spectral instability of horizonless compact objects within astrophysical environments: Environmental effects on perturbed ECO QNMs

 An important aspect of the mathematical notion of the pseudospectrum \cite{Trefethen:2005} is the fact that it does not only assume theoretical fluctuations to the effective potential of a wave equation, as performed here by hand, but rather perturbs the whole operator that describes wave propagation and evolution.
 In a sense, the pseudospectra of ECOs shown in Ref. \cite{Boyanov:2022ark} have assumed that not only the effective potential part of the operator has been theoretically perturbed, but also the rest of the parts of the operator are also perturbed.
 This includes the boundary conditions.
 Therefore, it might be that the calculation of the pseudospectrum in curved spacetimes can give insights regarding the spectral instability of QNMs but may not have the ultimate ability to predict modal instabilities in marginally-stable, or prone-to-instability spacetime configurations.
 This issue has only been presented when one deals with curved spacetimes, as far as we know.
 In fact, there is an abundance of systems that are expected to be stable under a modal (eigenvalue) analysis, though unstable in experiments, with the most famous one being the seminal work in hydrodynamics \cite{Trefethen:1993}, where eigenvalues of a fluid flow predict a stable laminar flow, while the experiment shows transition to turbulent unstable fluid flow.
 In this case, the pseudospectrum, the transient growth of the fluid operator, and the existence of pseudoresonances perfectly conspire to corroborate the experimental hydrodynamics results.
 Therefore, we are still a long way from ultimately interpreting the aspects of non-modal analysis in BH spacetimes.

-Finally, we note that in this work, we have taken into account idealized, spherically-symmetric ECOs with a perfectly reflective surface.
+Finally, we note that in this work, we have taken into account idealized, spherically-symmetric ECOs with perfectly reflective surfaces and an astrophysical matter bump.
 Nevertheless, nature abhors exactly spherically-symmetric configurations.
 BHs and compact objects in our Universe are rotating, thus are stationary and axially symmetric.
 These BHs solutions, like the Kerr spacetime, or rotating ECOs \cite{Maggio:2017ivp,Maggio:2018ivz,Maggio:2019zyv,Maggio:2020jml,CardosoPani2019,Zhong:2022jke,Saketh:2024ojw} have more intricate spectra and only a preliminary analysis of the pseudospectrum of Kerr BHs has been achieved, for scalar field perturbations \cite{Cai:2025irl}.
 Therefore, possible new phenomena that may induce spectral-to-modal instabilities cannot be eliminated till rotation is included to the study performed here.
 The same holds for the form of the perturbation induced through environmental effects.

 Here, we have used smooth Gaussian bumps, that possess regularity proportional to their sample paths in terms of their derivatives.
 Perhaps, another Gaussian bump with lower regularity and smoothness might trigger spectral instabilities that lead to the destabilization of the ECO spacetime itself.
+Nevertheless, for all tests we have performed yet, i.e., increasing the amplitude of the bump $\epsilon$ (up to $\mathcal{O}(10^{-3})$), the distance of the bump from the light ring $a_0/r_h$ (up to almost unrealistic values), and the index $\ell$, that contributes to more modes migrating to the real axis.